Breast Lift Austin

 - The procedure can also be used to reduce the size of an areola.

 Your safety is our first priority and we take extraordinary measures to ensure your comfort and complete satisfaction.
 However, no medical procedure is without risk.
-Dr. Hall fully explains any potential concerns during consultation so that every patient is confident and comfortable about the prospects for a healthy, worry-free breast augmentation.
+Jeffery W. Hall, M.D. fully explains any potential concerns during consultation so that every patient is confident and comfortable about the prospects for a healthy, worry-free breast augmentation.
 Possible complications and side effects include discomfort, swelling, bleeding, infection, blood pooling, changes in breast sensitivity and improper healing of incisions.
 Patients will be informed of risks related to anesthesia and medications.

 In most cases, there is short recovery time and patients can resume light duties as soon as they capable, usually the next day.
 Patients should be back on the job within a week.
 Intimate contact can resume in 4 to 6 weeks.
 Results will improve as swelling diminishes and the breast firms.
 Incision lines, while never completely disappearing, will fade substantially over the next year.

 Swelling and some discomfort are to be expected following a breast lift.
-Dr. Hall will provide specific instructions on medications, cleaning, dressing and bandages used in the recovery process.
+Jeffery W. Hall, M.D. will provide specific instructions on medications, cleaning, dressing and bandages used in the recovery process.
 A support bra may be required for a time and a follow-up visit will be scheduled within a week after surgery.